 Both individual species and plant packets or garden kits are offered, in addition to planting aids to support your planting efforts.
 Generally the following types of trees and plants are offered:

 Note: specific species and varieties vary from sale to sale.

-A Tree & Shrub Planting Guide is provided with all orders.
+A Tree & Shrub Planting Guide is provided with orders by request.

-Refer to the Tree/Shrub Selection Guide or Native Plant Information Chart to help you select trees, shrubs or native plants best suited to your location based on soils, soil moisture/drainage, sunlight and desired uses.
+Refer to the online store, Tree/Shrub Selection Guide, or Native Plant Information Chart to help you select trees, shrubs or native plants best suited to your location based on soils, soil moisture/drainage, sunlight and desired uses.